hbctraining/Intro-to-rnaseq-hpc-O2/lessons/01_the_filesystem.md

 ***
 **Exercise**

-* Change directories to `/home/username/unix_workshop/raw_fastq/`, and list the contents of `unix_workshop/other` without changing directories again.
+Change directories to `/home/username/unix_workshop/raw_fastq/`, and list the contents of `unix_workshop/other` without changing directories again.

-* List the contents of the `/bin` directory.
-Do you see anything familiar in there?
-How can you tell these are programs rather than plain files?
 ***

 ### Saving time with tab completion, wildcards and other shortcuts